tytydraco/yessleep/out/The_Yearwalker_Part_2.md

 &#x200B;

-Little over a week into January, I met up with Jonathan again.
+Little over a week into January, I met up with John again.
 I was feeling a bit weak, like a cold was coming on.
-I thought about staying home, but Jonathan insisted; and I got the feeling he wasn’t the kind of person you should say no to.
+I thought about staying home, but John insisted; and I got the feeling he wasn’t the kind of person you should say no to.

-Arriving at the same old corner pub, I found Jonathan with a nacho plate and a beer.
+Arriving at the same old corner pub, I found John with a nacho plate and a beer.
 He wasn’t even pretending to eat something this time.
 He’d tucked the stray hairs of silver behind his ear, as if to cover them up.

 “You alright there?” he asked.